lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 Lists
 =====

-Unordered lists can be written as
+Unordered lists can be written as:

 .. code-block:: rst